StevenWeir038/Artisan-Yarns/README.md

 # **Features**
 ## **Logo**
-As with most businesses and sites have a unique livery.
+Businesses often adopt a unique livery.
 For this site the following will act as a signiture.
 Credit to [Tailor Brands](https://studio.tailorbrands.com/login) in creating a bespooke brand label.

 ![Logo](media/artisan-logo.png "logo")